DaikoGames/sb1-sb2-sb3-xml-to-Csharp-converter/README.md

 LibVLC: https://github.com/videolan/libvlcsharp
-AND I used Snapinator: https://github.com/snapinator/snapinator.github.io Install Dotnet yourself: https://dotnet.microsoft.com/en-us/download I also made executables now to self installable with Velopack,and self updatable
+AND I used Snapinator: https://github.com/snapinator/snapinator.github.io Install Dotnet yourself: https://dotnet.microsoft.com/en-us/download I also made executables now to self installable with Velopack
 Velopack: https://github.com/velopack/velopack
-The updating Link that is needed is produced with Octokit: https://github.com/octokit/octokit.net

 If you want to build the project from source you can use the Compile Windows.bat CompileLinux.sh or CompileMacOS, based on your OS.
 You don´t need to run CompileInstallerWindows.bat, CompileInstallerLinux.sh or CompileInstallerMacOS.sh, as they are Scripts for making Sandalone Installers out of the Projects.